PasqualeZingo/trafficGen/netBuilder/freeNAS/README.md

 Copy whatever file you want to store to /mnt.
 When you are done, type

      umount /mnt
 to unmount the dataset.
 Any files you upload will appear in /mnt for all computers that have the dataset mounted.
-If you need to reconfigure the image for whatever reason, enter a browser on the network and type in the ip address of the FreeNAS box to interact with the server in a user-friendly way.
+If you need to reconfigure the server for whatever reason, enter a browser on the network and type in the ip address of the FreeNAS box to interact with the server in a user-friendly way.